Cathedral of Saint Mary (St. Cloud, Minnesota): Shrine of Saint Cloud

-Located within St. Mary's is a shrine to Saint Cloud including a number of relics: a piece of St. Cloud's clothing, a bone fragment from Saint Cloud himself and fragments from five other saints.
-The statue of St. Cloud in the shrine is a replica of a seventeenth-century statue, the oldest known statue of St. Cloud to exist.
-The hand holding the chalice and the chalice itself are even older, being from the original 8th-century statue.
-The statue was given to Bishop Joseph Busch in 1922 when he participated in the fourteenth centenary celebration of the birth of St. Cloud in the commune of Saint-Cloud in France.
-There are also two wood reliefs that flank the statue of St. Cloud.
-The relief on the left is of St. Clothilde, the grandmother of St. Cloud.
-The relief on the right is of St. Remigius, Bishop of Rheims, who St. Cloud lived with in his youth.
+Within St. Mary's is a shrine to Saint Cloud with several relics: a piece of St. Cloud's clothing, a bone fragment from Saint Cloud himself, and fragments from five other saints.
+The statue of St. Cloud in the shrine is a replica of a 17th-century statue, the oldest known statue of St. Cloud.
+The hand holding the chalice and the chalice itself are older, being from the original 8th-century statue.
+The statue was given to Bishop Joseph Busch in 1922 when he participated in the 14th centenary celebration of the birth of St. Cloud in the commune of Saint-Cloud, France.
+Two wood reliefs flank the statue.
+The one on the left is of St. Clothilde, St. Cloud's grandmother.
+The one on the right is of St. Remigius, Bishop of Rheims, whom St. Cloud lived with in his youth.
+The shrine and reliefs were designed by Frank W. Jackson, an architect based in St. Cloud.